 MSU is working with local producers to increasing efficiency of the irrigation systems by improving scheduling and system uniformity thus increasing the product yield per unit of water used.
 Approximatley 80% of irriagtion water used is applied with center pivots.

-An MSU report "Field Evaluation of Center Pivot Sprinkler Irrigation Systems In Michigan" is now available.
-Recomenations from the report is provided below.
+"Field Evaluation of Center Pivot Sprinkler Irrigation Systems In Michigan". (.pdf) Recommendations from the report is provided below.

 System Improvement for a Uniform Distribution

 - Location of the pivot according to the field topography and time of operating end gun should be considered.

 - The depth applied, timer setting and time of revolution should be set according to the manufacturer information book, otherwise consultation from the manufacturer is necessary.

 - Regular measuring system flow rate by accurate and modern flow meter is advised.
 As a water management tool this helps reduce water costs, prevent over irrigation and reduces leaching of chemicals and fertilizers into the ground.

 - Using available new technology can improve system performance.

 - Using rotating spray sprinklers is advised.
 Rotating spray types provides the widest throw distance, is closest to matching infiltration rates of the soil and reduces water surface runoff.